Zabrimus/VDRSternELEC/README.md

 # Post-installation work
 ## First boot
 The first boot will come up with KODI gui.
 Follow the dialog and choose your language and network settings.
 It's very helpful to enable ssh service, to be able to access the device from outside.
+You also want to set your time/timezone in the KODI settings now.
+This would also be the time, which is used in VDR afterwards.

 ## Install KODI addons
 This would be a good time to install the KODI addons of your choice.
 E.g. ```system-tools addon``` (if not pre-installed) can be very helpful, because it makes mc available on the device.
 In order to be able to get the right language within VDR you should also install the ```locale addon``` (if not pre-installed) and configure the addon with your desired language (e.g. de_DE).